A savvy business owner sees a hole in the market, and figures out a way to fill it.

 A savvy and compassionate business owner sees a pain in the world, and finds a way to ease it for those who suffer from it.

-They see a status quo that they refuse to accept, and they make it their mission and their purpose to right the wrong that they see – to change the status quo.
+People like that, they see a status quo that they refuse to accept, and they make it their mission and their purpose to right the wrong that they see – to change the status quo.

-That to me is wrong, because it means that the less nice, the more aggressive or less scrupulous, do move forward, while good eggs don’t.
+That to me is wrong, because it means that the less nice, the more aggressive or less scrupulous, they do move forward, while good eggs don’t.